 Special note: most choices of courage mean taking an action that stimulates you to feel frightened when you consider taking it.
 Some choices of courage, however, mean that you refrain from taking an action you would normally take and not taking that action stimulates fear.
 For example, as a parent of a ten-year-old girl, you may often feel you need to tell her to do something a certain way and you recognize your tendency to "over control" out of wanting to avoid your own fear of whether she would do the "right thing" if you didn't keep speaking up.
 In this case, keeping your mouth shut (a non-action) will be choosing courage for you.

 Choosing to act while embracing your fear is the third cornerstone of courage.

 The fourth expression of courage

-Now go have some fun with the Courage IQ test!
+Now go have some fun with the Courage EQ test!

 This test will assess your current courage EQ.
 It will show you how much more of an amazing life is available to you.